Tharvinash/Phone-Review-Website/README.md

 # Phone-Review-Website

-This repository is a phone review website created fot django class lab session
+This repository is a phone review website created for django class lab session

 ## Installation